ja88a/vrfs-go-merkletree/README.md

     * Integrating a 3rd party solution would probably not support the provision of the [expected] file hashes

 This protocol results in:
-* 6 steps to remotely store the files - 1 client command: 1 API & n file uploads requests + 1 VRFS-FS API request
+* 6 steps to remotely store the files - 1 client command: 1 VRFS API & n file uploads requests + 1 VRFS->FS API request
-* 3 steps to retrieve & verify a file - 1 client command: 1 API & 1 file download requests
+* 3 steps to retrieve & verify a file - 1 client command: 1 VRFS API & 1 file download requests

 3 main components have been implemented:
 1. The VRFS API Service - The core component of this protocol, exposing a gRPC API